gelles-brandeis/tapqir/docs/source/info.rst

 Open soucre community
 ---------------------

-We are committed to working with users from other labs whoe want to incorporate taquir into their image processing popelines.
-We would like help from outside users to
+We are committed to working with users from other labs who want to incorporate Tapqir into their image processing pipelines.
+We welcome help from outside users to:

--- test tapqir with other microscope or camera  (e.g., sCMOS) technologies -- make tapqir work with other data file formats and preprocessing piplines -- export Tapqir results to different post-processing software
+* Test Tapqir with other microscope or camera (e.g., sCMOS) technologies
+* Make Tapqir work with other data file formats and preprocessing pipelines
+* Export Tapqir results to different post-processing software

 Backend
 -------